berivanyavuz/Cyclist_Bike_Share_Case_Study/03_PROCESS.md

     SQL QUERY : Cleaning Data

-  - We have explored null values.  start_station_name, start_station_id, end_station_name and end_station_id columns have nulls more
+  -  Exploring null values.  start_station_name, start_station_id, end_station_name and end_station_id columns have nulls more

     15%.
 We can't replace these null values so we sould remove them.

-  - We create a column for ride length.
+  - Creating a column for ride length.

+  - Extracting days and months from started_at column.

+  - Gathering data without nulls and the data that ride length is more than one minute and less than one day.

+  -